pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Work Focus

 - Enhancing the Interview Prep feature with PDF export functionality and improved formatting
+- Implementing and troubleshooting the feedback system for collecting user feedback across the application
 - Optimizing the Next.js application for SEO, accessibility, and performance
 - Implementing proper metadata, JSON-LD structured data, and dynamic sitemap generation
 - Fixing accessibility issues to ensure WCAG compliance